armadillica/flamenco/docs/docs/user_manual/installation.md

 ## Flamenco Worker

 Flamenco Workers are in charge of executing tasks they fetch from the Manager.
-Workers are written in Python 3, so they will run on any system that supports Python 3.
+Workers are written in Python 3.5, so they will run on any system that supports Python 3.5 or newer.

 ### Worker installation and configuration

-Make sure you have Python 3 installed on your system.
-[Download](https://www.flamenco.io/download/) and unzip the latest version of the Worker and install it with the `pip3 install flamenco_worker-xxxx.whl` command.
+Make sure you have Python 3.5+ installed on your system.
+Download and unzip the [latest version of the Worker](https://www.flamenco.io/download/) and install it with the  `pip3 install flamenco_worker-xxxx.whl` command.
+We recommend performing this installation command in a [virtual environment](https://docs.python.org/3.5/library/venv.html), so that A) it doesn't require root rights, and B) dependencies can be installed without interaction with the rest of your system.

 Create a `flamenco-worker.cfg` file in a directory where you are going to run the worker command (can be any directory on the system).